citusdata/Nationwide-Hands-On-Session/README.md

----
-title: 'Tutorial: Design an Azure Database for PostgreSQL - Single Server using Azure portal'
-description: This tutorial shows how to Design your first Azure Database for PostgreSQL - Single Server using the Azure portal.
-author: rachel-msft
-ms.author: raagyema
-ms.service: postgresql
-ms.custom: tutorial, mvc
-ms.topic: tutorial
-ms.date: 06/25/2019
----
 # Tutorial: Design an Azure Database for PostgreSQL - Single Server using the Azure portal

 Azure Database for PostgreSQL is a managed service that enables you to run, manage, and scale highly available PostgreSQL databases in the cloud.
 Using the Azure portal, you can easily manage your server and design a database.